 Our aim is to uphold these aims and to close the gap in health inequalities.

-The Equality Act 2010 outlines specific duties on certain public bodies (of which NHS North Tyneside Clinical Commissioning Group (CCG) is one) to meet the Public Sector Equality Duty more effectively.
+The Equality Act 2010 outlines specific duties on public bodies such as ourselves, to meet the Public Sector Equality Duty more effectively.
 These specific duties are to:

 - Publish information to demonstrate their compliance with the Equality Duty at least annually